MylesFestus/Vehichle-classification-and-clustering/README.md

 This approach simplifies each decision boundary, handles class imbalance at each stage independently, and consistently outperforms single-step multi-class baselines on this dataset.

-A complementary **unsupervised component** (PCA + K-Means) validates that the natural feature-space structure of the data aligns with the three labelled classes.
+A complementary **unsupervised component** (PCA + K-Means) validates that the natural feature-space structure of the data aligns with the three labelled classs.

 ---